-2 hours lecture - 3 hours laboratory Prerequisite: A minimum grade of 'C' in CSCI 114
+2 hours lecture - 3 hours laboratory Prerequisite: A minimum grade of 'C' in CSCI 114 Transfer acceptability: CSU

 Focus on the Swift programming language and the tools and APIs required to build applications for the iOS platform.
 Includes user interface designs for iOS mobile devices and unique user interactions using multitouch technologies.